Putting Together a Website Timeline

 If you’re building an e-commerce site, you’re going to run into the question of which e-commerce builder and content management system you’re going to use.

-Using A Website Builder
+Using a Website Builder

 Two big players in the world of e-commerce websites are Shopify and WordPress, each of which has its own perks and drawbacks.